input-output-hk/Certification-working-group/CIP - CTI/CIP-Cardano-Threat-Intelligence.md

 **Community Engagement**: To ensure a transparent and community-driven process, the final selection of CTI Watchdogs members may involve gathering input and feedback from the Cardano community.
 This will be done through CTI Watchdogs dedicated Discord server and tweeter account.
 The community's perspectives and insights are valuable in identifying individuals who can effectively represent and serve the community's interests.

 **Appointment and Ongoing Evaluation**: Based on the evaluations, interviews, and community feedback, the selected CTI Watchdogs members are appointed to their roles.
 Regular evaluation and performance assessments can be conducted to ensure their continued effectiveness and alignment with the goals of the CTI framework.

+#### Removal from CTI Watchdogs

+To ensure the effectiveness and integrity of the CTI Watchdogs within the Cardano Threat Intelligence (CTI) framework, it is important to have a process in place for removing individuals or organizations under certain circumstances.
+The process will follow the steps outlined below:

+**Assessment and Identification**: The need for removing a member from the CTI Watchdogs may arise due to various reasons, such as ceasing activity, failure to meet standards, or a member leaving the organization they represent.
+The first step is to assess the situation and identify the specific circumstances that warrant the removal.

+**Review and Evaluation**: Once the need for removal is identified, a thorough review and evaluation will be conducted.
+This may involve examining the individual or organization's contributions, adherence to guidelines, responsiveness, and overall effectiveness in fulfilling their CTI Watchdogs responsibilities.
+It is important to gather sufficient evidence and consider multiple perspectives during this evaluation process.

+**Decision-Making**: Based on the review and evaluation, a decision will be made regarding the removal.
+This decision may involve considering factors such as the severity and frequency of the issues observed, the impact on the CTI Watchdogs' effectiveness, and the overall goals and standards of the CTI framework.
+The decision will be fair, transparent, and consistent with the established CTI Watchdogs governance processes.

+**Communication**: Once the decision to remove a member from the CTI Watchdogs is made, clear and transparent communication is essential.
+The member or organization in question will be informed of the decision, along with the reasons and any specific feedback or concerns identified during the evaluation process.
+It is important to maintain professionalism and respect during this communication to minimize potential conflicts or misunderstandings.

+**Transition and Continuity**: If a member is being removed due to leaving the organization they represent, a plan will be in place to ensure a smooth transition.
+This may involve identifying a replacement from the same organization or initiating a selection process to fill the vacant position.
+The transition will be managed effectively to avoid disruptions to the CTI Watchdogs' activities and maintain continuity in the responsibilities.

+**Documentation and Learning**: It is crucial to document the entire process of removing a member from the CTI Watchdogs.
+This documentation will include the rationale, decision, and any relevant details regarding the evaluation and communication.
+It serves as a reference for future actions and helps maintain transparency and accountability within the CTI framework.
+Additionally, it provides an opportunity for learning and improvement in the CTI Watchdogs' selection and evaluation processes.

 ### CTI Disclosure